 How you attach an email depends on the programme you use.
 If you want to double check, you can find some instructions here:

-Someone accesses your computer using software they’ve persuaded you to install.
+Someone accesses your computer or mobile phone using software they’ve persuaded you to install.

 Be wary of anyone who calls you telling you they need to ‘fix a problem’ with your computer.
 They might claim to be from your broadband provider for example, and tell you they need to correct an issue with the router.
 The only way they can do this is by gaining access to your computer.